 CWS has developed a pelagic seabird monitoring protocol that they are recommending for all offshore projects.
-Attached is a version of the protocol for experienced observers.
-This protocol is a work in progress and EC would appreciate feedback from the observers using it in the field.
-A guide sheet to the pelagic seabirds of Atlantic Canada is available through CWS in Mount Pearl.
+This protocol is a work in progress and Environment Canada would appreciate feedback from the observers using it in the field.
+The protocol and a guide sheet to the pelagic seabirds of Atlantic Canada are available through CWS in Mount Pearl.